 Reason #1: You’ve believed the hype that it’s “all just a numbers game”

 Let me crush a myth for you.
 Selling on the internet is not a numbers game, and don’t let anyone convince you that is the case.
-By simply driving thousands of visitors to your website, you are not guaranteeing that a single one of those visitors will buy from you, and here’s why:
+You may choose to buy website visitors via a paid ad campaign.
+But by simply driving thousands of visitors to your website, you are not guaranteeing that a single one of those visitors will buy from you, and here’s why:

 What do I mean by quality visitors?
-I’m referring to people who are a perfect fit for your target customer.
-If you are a business targeting women over the age of 55 with an interest in arts and crafts then you really need traffic from this demographic, not traffic from teenage boys.
+I’m referring to your target audience – the people who are a perfect fit for your target customer.
+If you are a business targeting women over the age of 55 with an interest in arts and crafts, then you really need traffic from this demographic, not traffic from teenage boys.

-Your first step to getting quality traffic is to understand exactly who your target customer is.
+Your first step to getting quality traffic from search engines is to understand exactly who your target customer is.
 When you’ve done that, figure out where they hang out online.
 Are they on Facebook?
 Do they do all their product research on Google?
 Are they on forums?
-Use this to determine where you should be focusing your traffic building efforts.
+Use this to determine where you should be focusing your traffic-building efforts before you buy visitors to your website or use organic marketing methods.
+And always stay in the know about SEO best practices.

-You can also use a tool such as Quantcast to help you determine if you are currently getting poor quality traffic.
+You can also use a tool such as Quantcast to help you determine if you are currently getting poor-quality website traffic.
 They will provide you with details of the current visitor demographics for your site.

 Reason #2: Customers don’t understand what you are offering